 - 4.1.
-In January 2023, South Lanarkshire Council (SLC) was informed that the Round 2 bid was unsuccessful.
-The UK Government decided not to run a new competition for LUF Round 3 and has instead drawn on bids submitted in Round 2 which were unsuccessful but had been assessed as 'high quality and ready to deliver'.
+In January 2023, South Lanarkshire Council was informed that the Round 2 bid was unsuccessful.
+The UK Government decided not to run a new competition for Levelling Up Funding (LUF) Round 3 and has instead drawn on bids submitted in Round 2 which were unsuccessful but had been assessed as 'high quality and ready to deliver'.
 Consequently, on 20 November 2023, the UK Government advised the Three Rivers Active Tourism Project had been provisionally awarded £22,809,416.
-The three councils are contributing £2,534,380 in match funding bringing the total cost to £25,343,796. - 4.2.
-The LUF grant is broken down as follows:- - ♦ Clydesdale Way: LUF grant provisionally awarded £6,795,000. - ♦ The Chambers Institution: LUF grant provisionally awarded £4,195,800. - ♦ Annan Harbour: LUF grant provisionally awarded £13,131,796. - 4.3.
-The total project cost for Clydesdale Way is £7,550,000, the Council has identified the £755,000 match funding as required by LUF. - 4.4.
-SLC has competed the UK Government's validation process and the formal offer of grant is currently anticipated April 2024.
+The 3 Councils are contributing £2,534,380 in match funding bringing the total cost to £25,343,796. - 4.2.
+The LUF grant is broken down as follows: - ◆ Clydesdale Way: LUF grant provisionally awarded £6,795,000. - ♦ The Chambers Institution: LUF grant provisionally awarded £4,195,800. - ♦ Annan Harbour: LUF grant provisionally awarded £13,131,796. - 4.3.
+The total project cost for Clydesdale Way is £7,550,000 and the Council has identified the £755,000 match funding as required by LUF. - 4.4.
+Dumfries and Galloway Council as lead authority, for the joint Three Rivers Tourism Project, received the formal Memorandum of Understanding on 26 April 2024.
+The three partner local authorities are working together to develop and implement appropriate governance arrangements and the required paperwork to return to UK Government.